 A Note on Autopilot

-Autopilot is the first question when we get when someone is considering a Tesla.
+Autopilot is often the first conversation topic we encounter when someone is considering purchasing a Tesla from us.
 Unfortunately, Tesla has not made it easy for shoppers to tell which version of Autopilot any given vehicle has.

 The big giveaway as to whether or not a car has Autopilot HW1 or HW2 is the presence of rearward-facing cameras on the front fenders.
-Of course, Tesla has shipped Autopilot Hardware as standard equipment ever since the feature’s release, requiring buyers to pay to unlock the software.
+While Tesla has shipped Autopilot Hardware as standard equipment ever since the feature’s release, the software requires an additional purchase to be unlocked.
 Be sure to check on the screen inside to confirm that Autopilot is activated.

 For a deep dive on Tesla’s computer hardware, we highly recommend this TeslaTap article.

 A Note on Supercharging